Cover for Joan Kay Moore's Obituary

 Joan had an incredible memory and could recall stories and experiences from her childhood and extended family with remarkable detail.
 She never met a stranger and could strike up a conversation with anyone.
 She was also proud to have served her county as a supervisor.

-Joan was preceded in death by her husband, Dennis; her daughter, Jody; her son, Paul; great-granddaughter, Kit Moore; her sister, Judy Johnson; and her parents.
+Joan was preceded in death by her husband, Dennis; daughter, Jody; son, Paul; great-granddaughter, Kit Moore; sister, Judy Johnson; and her parents.

 She will be remembered for her quick smile, her gift of hospitality, and her way of making sure no one ever left her home hungry.
 Her tea parties with the grandchildren, always having everyone’s favorite foods on hand, the Christmas tree that never came down in the basement, siding with the grandkids against Grandpa, Wahoo Bakery donuts, Grandma Moore orange juice, classy jackets with a lapel pin for every holiday, and never missing church will be remembered by all who loved her.